SubnauticaNitrox/Nitrox/README.md

 Until a stable version is released, it is not recommended for casual play.
 Please be patient as we work to build a great enhancement for the game.

 ### How can I contribute?
 Simply submit a pull request.
-Full documentation will be found in the wiki tab very soon.
+Full documentation can be found on the <a href="https://github.com/Sunrunner37/Nitrox/wiki">wiki tab</a>.
 Feel free to join us in the Subnautica Modders Discord channel.

 ### Why the name 'Nitrox'?
 Nitrox is an alternative air mixture, used by scuba divers, to achieve longer bottom times.
 As a mod, it will provide a new dimension of gameplay to extend your enjoyment.